 - traffic to your website (e.g., views, uniques, clicks);

 If your influencer marketing campaign aims at sales or specific user actions, make them your indicator.
 In this case, the KPIs are the number of purchases, registrations, app downloads, email signups, and more.

 Avoid setting several goals for one piece of content – contradictory calls to action confuse users and decrease your conversion rate.
 To get the best results, follow our guide on conversion rate optimization.

 3. Find the right channel

 Marketers believe that specific social media platforms can be more or less valuable for influencer marketing.
-According to MediaKix, Instagram is paramount for a whopping 89% of brands.
-As a result, over two-thirds of marketers spend their budget on promotions through this platform.

 However, Instagram won’t necessarily be the best option for you.
 Pick a platform by relying mainly on your audience’s interests, business goals, and the opportunities each channel provides.
 For instance, B2B businesses may benefit more from choosing LinkedIn.
 This channel accumulates 630 million professionals and 90 million senior-level influencers.